NREL/OpenStudio-HPXML-Calibration/docs/inputs.md

 ## OSW (json) file defining the home

-An example file can be found in `tests/data/ihmh3_existing_hpxml.osw`
+An example file can be found at `tests/data/ihmh3_existing_hpxml.osw`

 ## Utility consumption csv file

+- An example file can be found at `tests/data/test_bills.csv`
+- It has this format:

 | Consumption | StartDateTime | EndDateTime | UnitofMeasure | FuelType  |
 |:-----------:|:-------------:|:-----------:|:-------------:|:---------:|